fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 One of the UI Options controls allows users to add a Table Of Contents to the top of the page.
 You need to add a placeholder `<nav>` to your page for the Table Of Contents.
-It should have a class of `"flc-toc-tocContainer"` and should appear after the `<div class="flc-prefsEditor-separatedPanel fl-prefsEditor-separatedPanel">` block:
+It should have a class of `"flc-toc-tocContainer"` and should appear after the `<section class="flc-prefsEditor-separatedPanel fl-prefsEditor-separatedPanel">` block:

 ```html
 <body>